elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 ---
-title: What is a sample
+title: Data Sample Overview
 layout: article
 section: Basic Concepts
 order: 1
 ---

 This document provides basic information on [data samples](#data-samples) and how they are useful when [building integration flows](#samples-in-integraton-flows).
+Additionally, it gives high-level information about [exceptions](#exceptions).

 ## Data Sample